Think About Getting an Extended Warranty? Read This First

 by Nick Marr on Jul 11, 2019

 Any new appliance you buy should be protected by a manufacturer’s warranty for the next 6-12 months.
-However, you definitely expect this item to serve you for far longer, so it will require more protection.
+However, you expect this item to serve you for far longer, so it will require more protection.
 An extended warranty might seem like the best choice in this situation, but you shouldn’t rush to buy it.
 First, you need to understand the limitations of these policies as well as learn what alternatives can be more beneficial to you in the long run.

 What Exactly Do Various Electronic Appliance Warranties Cover?

 All electronic products you buy new must be protected by a manufacturer’s warranty.
 Regardless of what the appliance is, the terms of the warranty are nearly the same.
 The main point of these policies is that the manufacturer will fix any issues caused by the product’s inherent defects free of charge.
 If the repair is impossible, the manufacturer will replace the product.

 Focus on the “product’s defects” part because no other issues are covered.
 Therefore, if it breaks down due to incorrect handling, bad installation, or any other issue, you will be paying for the repairs out of pocket.

 Now, here comes the main appealing factor of extended warranties, usually offered by the retailers themselves.
 These policies will cover you in a variety of cases, including some types of damage not caused by the actual defects of the device.

-You can learn more studying the extended warranty policy offered by Walmart or CPS.
+You can learn more by studying the extended warranty policy offered by Walmart or CPS.
 These policies are rather similar to a manufacturer’s warranty.
 However, they also protect you in case of damage caused by the user, like dropping your phone or having your appliances damaged by power jumps.

 Note that you shouldn’t mistake a warranty for insurance.
 And before you start saying that insurance policies are about protecting lives and homes, you should know that today you can find an insurance policy for everything, up to and including smartphones.